A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Data

 \subsubsection{Balrog}

-\texttt{Balrog} is a \texttt{Python} package designed for the purpose of measuring the selection function of imaging surveys (\citealt{balrog_1}; Spencer et al., in prep.).
+\texttt{Balrog} is a \texttt{Python} package designed for the purpose of measuring the selection function of imaging surveys (\citealt{balrog_1}; \citealt{balrog_2}).
 The process by which it achieves this is as follows.
 A realistic ensemble of fake stars and galaxies are generated using \texttt{GALSIM} \citep{galsim}, including survey characteristics appropriate to their intended sky location, e.g. seeing FWHM.
 The fake objects are then embedded into real survey images, thus inheriting many of their properties.
 Finally, the objects are detected and measured using \texttt{SExtractor} \citep{sextractor} in the same way as the original survey images.
 The output catalogue comprises a Monte Carlo sampling of the selection function and measurement biases and naturally accounts for systematic effects arising from the photometric pipeline, detector defects, seeing and other sources of observational systematic errors.

 The Balrog process requires a prior population of galaxies from which to draw objects.
-The DES Y3 Balrog catalogue (Spencer et al., in prep.) was produced by injecting model fits of galaxies drawn randomly from the Y3 DF catalogue into DES Y3 single-epoch images and then measuring their properties.
-This catalogue contains true and measured $griz$ photometry of nearly $4$ million objects, and it provides us with ready-made emulated galaxies that reflect our target WF dataset, the DES Y3 GOLD (\citealt{sevilla}).
-By combining the Y3 Balrog catalogue with COSMOS2015, we obtain a dataset that closely matches and is representative of the WF data, capturing many of the details of the objects' noise properties, but with the addition of accurate redshifts and stellar masses.
+The DES Y3 Balrog catalogue (\citealt{balrog_2}) was produced by injecting model fits of galaxies drawn randomly from the Y3 DF catalogue into DES Y3 single-epoch images and then measuring their properties.
+This catalogue contains true and measured $griz$ photometry of nearly $4$ million objects, and it provides us with ready-made emulated galaxies that reflect our target WF data set, the DES Y3 GOLD (\citealt{sevilla}).
+By combining the Y3 Balrog catalogue with COSMOS2015, we obtain a data set that closely matches and is representative of the WF data, capturing many of the details of the objects' noise properties, but with the addition of accurate redshifts and stellar masses.
 From the catalogue, we use composite model magnitudes in this work.
-In the next section we outline the preprocessing steps we perform to create the DF and WF datasets.
+In the next section we outline the pre-processing steps we perform to create the DF and WF data sets.